jackavh/javalamo/README.md

 ~~1.
 Select from [[Potential Datasets]] after researching options (I'm leaning towards Cornell's movie dialogue corpus)~~

-	Selected WikiQACorpus and the Wikipedia dump datasets
+	Selected WikiQACorpus, and the Wikipedia dump dataset for pre-training

 2. Study Deeplearning4J and the tensor datastructure